Skip to main content

 ## Goal

-Read sleep data and schedule a dynamically-timed chain of bedtime
+Read sleep data and schedule a single bedtime ping at the prescribed

-nudges.
-This routine is the **silent scheduler** — it does NOT ping.
+bedtime.
+This routine is the **silent scheduler** — it does NOT

 ## 1. Read state